prgaero/prgaero.github.io/project5.md

 ## 3. Attempt Termination
 Doing any of these will instantly terminate your attempt.
 - Crossing the river at any time which is not over the bridge.
+- Flying over a height of 2.5 m.
 - Failing to navigate in any of the previous stages before proceeding to the next one.
 - Crashing into any of the obstacles/track objects and/or the nets.
 - Landing due to battery failsafe.